FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 ### Checkpoint 1.5 — Reference-layer presence `[L2]`

-Check for brand presence in reference-layer sources: Wikipedia, Wikidata, Crunchbase, Bloomberg company data, major industry association directories.
+Check for brand presence in reference-layer sources: Wikipedia, Wikidata, Crunchbase, Bloomberg company data, and major industry association directories.

 - Present in 3 or more reference-layer sources with accurate, consistent descriptions: **5 points**
 - Present in 1–2 reference-layer sources: **2 points**